ARMM still gets asked: what is raw milk?

 Why a regulated raw milk industry?

-Raw Milk has to be produced specifically for human consumption today because of the strong opposition and prejudice against it in countries with a strong dairy industry.
-No other food is held to perfect safety standards nearly as much as raw milk.
-In fact all other food is allowed to have a manageable risk, including food that have a less perfect safety profile than raw milk.
+Raw drinking milk has to be produced specifically for human consumption today from healthy, grass- and hay fed animals because of the strong opposition and prejudice against it in countries with a strong dairy industry.
+No other food is held to perfect safety standards nearly as much as raw drinking milk.
+In fact all other food is allowed to have a manageable risk, including food that have a less perfect safety profile than raw drinking milk.
 It has been singled out and targeted by biased Food Safety and Health authorities for decades.
 Fortunately the raw milk revolution have brought positive change in many places.
-Raw milk is in the same category as foods like seafood, oysters and raw chicken which have to be handled with care.
-Yet all raw milk is treated as potentially deadly by authorities in Australia who still maintain an anti-raw milk stance.
+Raw drinking milk is in the same category as foods like seafood, oysters and raw chicken which have to be handled with care.
+Yet all raw cows milk is treated as potentially deadly by authorities in Australia who still maintain an anti-raw milk stance despite raw goats milk being legal in four Australian states.
 Many people have gotten sick or died from foods like cantaloupe, ice cream, salad greens, leafy vegetables, even pasteurised milk, yet we don't see authorities act to curb the availability of those foods with the same over-reaction (more).

 There is a clear bias and agenda against raw milk in particular.